Earthquakes on May 5, 2026

 17.0 km---✓ ReviewedUSGS →

-A magnitude 2.1 seismic event took place 51 km W of Tatitlek, Alaska on May 5, 2026 at 21:47 UTC.
-The event originated approximately 17.0 km below the surface, classifying it as shallow crustal.
+Reports of a magnitude 2.1 earthquake 51 km W of Tatitlek, Alaska came in on May 5, 2026 at 21:47 UTC.
+At a depth of 17.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 60.861°, -147.621°.
+The epicenter is at 60.861°, -147.621°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05